-To lock all of the doors and hatch, press the door lock switch on either front door, or press the lock tab down on the driver's door, or use the key on the outside lock.
+To lock all of the doors and hatch, press the door lock switch on the driver's door, or press the lock tab down on the driver's door, or use the key on the outside lock.
 Pressing up on the door lock switch will unlock all of the doors and the hatch.